Takahiro-Maruki/Package-GFE/README.md

   ./GFE

   - The names of the input and output files can be specified.
 Their default names are In_GFE.txt and Out_GFE.txt,      respectively.
-For example, to make an output file named My_out_GFE.txt from an input file named My_in_GFE.txt ,      type the following:
+For example, to make an output file named My_out_GFE.txt from an input file named My_in_GFE.txt,       type the following:

   ./GFE -in My_in_GFE.txt -out My_out_GFE.txt